Endometrial cancer treatment by stage

 Revolutionary imaging therapies

 For cases of endometrial cancer that require complex imaging treatment, you will be cared for in an innovative operating and research environment developed specifically at Brigham and Women's Hospital (BWH) in 2011.
 Called the

-Clinical trials may include biologic therapies, or treatments that use the patient's immune system to fight the cancer (immunotherapy or biotherapy).
-Trials also include targeted therapy or therapies using drugs to identify and attack the specific endometrial cancer cells.
+Clinical trials may include biologic therapies, or treatments that use the patient's immune system to fight the cancer.
+Trials also include targeted therapies that attack the specific vulnerabilities in cancer cells.

-NCI Web site.
-For all nationally run clinical trials, please visit
+For all nationally run clinical trials, please visit ClinicalTrials.gov.

 Questions to ask your doctor about clinical trials